 - Surgery — also known as spinal fusion, reduces the severity of a spinal curve and prevents it from getting worse.
 Spinal fusion surgery connects two or more of the bones in your spine (vertebrae) together with new bone.
 Surgeons may use metal rods, hooks, screws or wires to hold that part of the spine straight and still while the bone heals (similar to how a broken bone heals).
 Complications may include bleeding, infection, pain, nerve damage or failure of the bone to heal.

-Now that the information has been aligned for you, it is possible to find a solution!
-Contact your primary health care provider to determine the best options for treatment to set you straight!Alice!
+Now that the information has been aligned for you, it is possible to find a solution to set you straight!Alice!